hashicorp/terraform-provider-azurerm/website/docs/r/automanage_configuration_version.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Automanage Configuration should exist.
 Changing this forces a new Automanage Configuration to be created.

 * `location` - (Required) The Azure Region where the Automanage Configuration should exist.
 Changing this forces a new Automanage Configuration to be created.

+* `configuration_profile_name` - (Required) The name of the Automanage Configuration Profile where this version should exist.
+Changing this forces a new Automanage Configuration to be created.

 * `antimalware` - (Optional) A `antimalware` block as defined below.